Posts

 Image

-The New Hollywood Era is truly one of the greatest movements in cinema history because of how it was able to break new ground in terms of truly and honestly reflecting American life in film without being artificial when it comes to tackling serious subjects.
-Plus, it gave birth to filmmakers like directors, cinematographers, editors, among others who took art seriously as a way to combat studio interference along with political correctness that was ubiquitous and prevalent in the studio controlled Golden Age of Hollywood only to allow studios to let the new crop of filmmakers do what they want to do for the sake of maintaining creative control due to the purpose of creating authentic art.
+The New Hollywood Era is truly one of the greatest movements in cinema history.
+It was absolutely able to break new ground in terms of truly and honestly reflecting American life in film without being artificial when it comes to tackling serious subjects.
+Additionally, it gave birth to filmmakers like directors, cinematographers, editors, among others who took art seriously as a way to combat studio interference.
+The political correctness that was ubiquitous in the studio controlled Golden Age of Hollywood was eschewed by studios to let the new crop of filmmakers do what they want to do for the sake of maintaining creative control.
 The New Hollywood Era will always be a watershed movement in cinema as a result of its rebellious and subversive nature on filmmaking.
-After years of success, the studio system era that ran from the silent era to the 1960's was collapsing because of factors like weak box office returns, the popula
+After years of success, the studio system era that ran from the silent era to the 1960's was collapsing because of factors like weak box office returns, the popularity of television, along with censorship.
+Speaking of cen

 Exploring the French New Wave